linux-system-roles/auto-maintenance/README.md

 the `ref:` fields), are correct and up-to-date for the collection you want to build and publish.

+You will need the `galaxy-importer` package - `pip install galaxy-importer --user`.
+You will need `docker` in order to use `galaxy-importer`.

 ## collection_release.yml format
 ```yaml
 ROLENAME: